Zoreo/mp_web_scraper/README.md

 ## Overview

-This project is a demonstration of a **client-server system** that performs web scraping of cryptocurrency news headlines.
+This project demonstrates a **client-server system** that performs web scraping of cryptocurrency news headlines.
 The system is designed to:

 1. Use a **web scraper** to fetch the latest cryptocurrency news headlines from the [Cointelegraph website](https://cointelegraph.com/).
 2. Handle multiple clients simultaneously using an efficient **Selector paradigm** for connection management.
-3. Allow clients to request a specific number of news headlines via a simple JSON request.
+3. Allow clients to dynamically request a specific number of news headlines via the command line.

 ---